rohithmay/rohithmay.github.io/_posts/2020-06-28-difference-equations.md

 tags: [difference equations, math, econometrics, stochastic]
 ---

-The statistical modeling of macroeconomics involves varaibles with time-series data.
+The statistical modeling of macroeconomics involves variables with time-series data.
 Time series econometrics is concerned with the estimation of difference equations that contain stochastic components.
 The dynamic economic models use stochastic difference equations in order to forecast variables.

 It is usually possible to decompose time-series data into *trend, cyclical (or seasonal)* and *irregular* components.